MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-sftp.md

 # Connector for SFTP (preview)

-Use your customer data in third-party applications by exporting them to a Secure FTP (SFTP) host.
+Use your customer data in third-party applications by exporting them to a Secure File Transfer Protocol(SFTP) host.

 ## Prerequisites